lupyuen/lupyuen.github.io/src/usb.md

 (More about this in a while)

-_What about other pins on SX1262: DIO1 and NRESET?_
+_What about other pins on SX1262: DIO1, BUSY and NRESET?_

 __DIO1__ is used by SX1262 to signal that a LoRa Packet has been received.

+__BUSY__ is read by our computer to check if SX1262 is busy.

 __NRESET__ is toggled by our computer to reset the SX1262 module.